Captain Randy Aboard Libra having a bit of fun playing along to some sailing myths!

 What are the duties on board?

-We share all tasks on-board: cleaning, cooking, standing watch and navigating.
+We share all tasks on-board (mostly): standing watch and navigating, keeping our logs up to date, adjusting sails.
 With the typical 9-person crew, this will be a fairly light schedule and will offer you plenty of solitary down-time to read and watch the horizon during your off-shift or you can be as involved at all times in sail trim, passage planning, boat maintenance, etc. as you would like in order to gain more sailing/cruising knowledge from the experience.
 Captain Ryan is happy to share the entirety of the experience (the work and the play) or let you relax during your off time.
 Being a part of the crew is rewarding and insightful.
-If you are aiming to make an offshore passage in order to find out what the cruising experience is like, this is the absolute best way to get that experience with capable crew on-board while you are also embarking on a fun-filled, enlightening adventure to a beautiful destination.
-While physical fitness and agility is always an asset, many of our passengers are 50 to 60 years and up and handle the passages just fine.
+If you are aiming to make an offshore passage in order to find out what the cruising experience is like, this is the absolute best way to get that experience with a capable crew on-board while you are also embarking on a fun-filled, enlightening adventure to a beautiful destination.
+While physical fitness and agility are always an asset, many of Libra's clients are 70 years and up and handle the passages just fine.
 The duties on board require moderate physical capabilities.
 The ability to move freely around the boat, up on the deck as well as up and down the companionway stairs is the primary physical requirement.

 Do I have to stand watch?